 Prepare the crust:

 • Place the gingersnap crumbs and a pinch of salt in a small bowl and stir to combine.
 Add the butter and stir until the mixture is well combined.
-Drop 1 tablespoon plus 1 teaspoon of the mixture into the each of the (12) cavities, and press down firmly with the back of a teaspoon.
-Bake on the middle rack of the oven for 8-10 minutes, or until golden brown.
-Cool on a wire rack while you make the filling.

-Prepare the cheesecake filling:
+Prepare the cheesecakes:

 • Beat the cream cheese in a medium bowl until smooth, about 1 minute.
-Add the sugar, egg, Greek yogurt or sour cream, lemon juice, zest, and vanilla, and beat until smooth and well combined.
-Fill each cavity with the filling as evenly as possible, and bake on the middle rack of the oven for 15-20 minutes or until set but slightly wobbly in the center.
-Begin checking for doneness after 10 minutes, as oven temperatures vary considerably.
+Add the sugar, egg, sour cream, lemon juice, zest, and vanilla, and beat until smooth and well combined.

 • Cool 20 minutes on a wire rack, then using your finger, push up through the hole in the bottom of each cheesecake and remove each one.
 Use a knife to loosen the sides if necessary — I didn't have to.
 Remove the metal insert if they're easy to remove at this point, and cool completely in the refrigerator for 2 hours or overnight.